mslot/Servitr.LogSink/docs/index.md

 I have two nuget feeds:

 1. A beta nuget feed:  [on Azure DevOps](https://dev.azure.com/servitr/Servitr.LogSink/_packaging?_a=feed&feed=Servitr.LogSink) - called "beta nuget feed".
 These packages can change a lot from version to version.
 Expect the API to break!
 2. A stable nuget feed: [On github.com](https://github.com/mslot?tab=packages) - called "release nuget feed".
 These packages here, is stable packages, that has been tested enough in beta.
 These packages will not change that much from version to version.
-If they do, I will have warned about it long time before, deprecated the APIs a few releases before.
-There can be preview/alpha/beta/prerelease (call them what you want) packages here!
-As long as they are considered stable: that is, as long as it has been battle tested enough
+There can be prerelease packages here, that will act must like a release candidate.

 I haven't yet set up a seperate account for my nuget packages, so they are going to be located on my private account on github for now.